EyobAshenaki/alx-journey/0x02-shell_redirections/README.md

-'14-findthatword' script displays lines containing the pattern 'root' form the file '/etc/passwd' '14-findthatword' script displays lines containing the pattern 'root' frin the file '/etc/passwd' '15-countthatword' script displays the number of lines that contain the pattern 'bin' in the file '/etc/passwd'
+'14-findthatword' script displays lines containing the pattern 'root' form the file '/etc/passwd' '14-findthatword' script displays lines containing the pattern 'root' frin the file '/etc/passwd' '15-countthatword' script displays the number of lines that contain the pattern 'bin' in the file '/etc/passwd' '16-whatsnext' script displays lines containing the pattern 'root' and 3 lines after them in the file '/etc/passwd'